newrelic/newrelic-dotnet-buildpack-tile/README.md

 ### <a id='precedence'></a> Order of Precedence

 The order of precedence for which method to use to obtain New Relic agent is from the top to bottom.
-If **"NEW_RELIC_DOWNLOAD_URL"** is specified, it precedes the other options.
+If <strong>"NEW_RELIC_DOWNLOAD_URL"</strong> is specified, it precedes the other options.
 If this environment variable is not specified, the cached buildpack takes precedence.
-Otherwise, the **"version"** property of the agent in the buildpack's manifest is used, and one of the other two options is used to download the agent, depending on the value of **"version"** property of the agent dependency (explicit version or "latest").
+Otherwise, the <strong>"version"</strong> property of the agent in the buildpack's manifest is used, and one of the other two options is used to download the agent, depending on the value of <strong>"version"</strong> property of the agent dependency (explicit version or "latest").